 UDT is a streamlined tool that significantly simplifies the process of switch management.
 Its dashboard integrates easily with other SolarWinds products, making it an excellent investment.
 You can try the fully functional tool free for 30 days.

-3. Engineer’s Toolset
+3. Engineer’s Toolset (Free Trial)

 SolarWinds Engineer’s Toolset™ (ETS) is an impressively broad monitoring system and enables IT professionals to map and track network devices and topology.
 It comprises over 60 network management tools, including network port monitoring software, network port mapping software, and tools for IP address and switch port management.